naiad-auv/naiad-auv-software/scripts/README-push_xml_results.md

 Push XML Results
 ================
-We had to push xml results to remote server to make them public for the developers in the project.
-The push_xml_results.sh script was used.
+Due to lack of public ip address we had to push xml results to remote server to make them public for the developers in the project.
+The push_xml_results.sh script was used for this.

 http://www.thegeekstuff.com/2011/07/rsync-over-ssh-without-password/
 1. Set up ssh keys on local machine.